 The SSA periodically holds public outreach hearings, and is continually in the process of expanding the CAL list, to which the SSA adds new conditions on a yearly basis.
 It chooses these new conditions to add based on a mixture of feedback from the public, recommendations from advocacy groups, and information from medical experts and their research.

 CAL applicants do not have to use any separate or special forms, and should apply using the normal forms and procedures.
 CAL claims will be processed more rapidly than standard claims, but the SSA does not inform claimants if their applications have been selected for fast-tracking.
 The SSA informs applicants only:

 - When a decision has been made.

 While standard claims can take months or even years to be fully reviewed and processed, expedited CAL claims take as little as a few weeks.
 Exactly how fast these applications can be reviewed depends on other factors, like how long it takes for the SSA to procure medical evidence, and whether that evidence needs to be supported by a physical examination.

-If you or someone you love has a serious health impairment, call the experienced disability attorneys of Young, Marr, Mallis & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania today to arrange for a free and confidential legal consultation.
+If you or someone you love has a serious health impairment, call the experienced Doylestown disability lawyers of Young, Marr, Mallis & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania today to arrange for a free and confidential legal consultation.